-We have a lively and welcoming church in Coombe Bissett, with a service in the church most Sundays at 11.00 a.m.
-As part of the Chalke Valley benefice, a ribbon of churches following the course of the Ebble River through the Wiltshire countryside, we are one parish with Homington.
+We have a most welcoming church in Coombe Bissett, with a service in the church twice a month at 11.00 a.m.
+As part of the Chalke Valley benefice, a ribbon of churches following the course of the Ebble River through the Wiltshire countryside.
+We are one parish with Homington.
 The Team Rector is the Reverend Catherine Blundell.
 Our Team Vicar is the Reverend Canon Jenny Taylor.
 Both our Church Warden and the Sidesmen all live in the village.

 For over 900 years our church has stood on the same site.
 The earliest mention was in the Domesday Book, AD 1086, where we read that ‘The King holds Cumbe ….
 Leuric a priest holds the church of this manor with half a hide, which is worth 20 shillings’.
 As Leuric is not a Norman name it is likely that there was a wooden Saxon church on this site although no trace of it remains.
 The oldest part of the church dates from c.1100 when it consisted of a nave, chancel and a chapel or tower to the south of the nave.
 The present chancel was built in the mid 14th century, whilst the tower, north aisle and transept are 15th century.
 In 1552, on the order of Edward VI, all surplus plate was taken to London with only one chalice and paten being left.
 In the mid 19th century the church was closed for a year whilst it was extensively restored.
 In 1961 the chancel was re-ordered and the choir stalls and rood screen were removed.